-Given a disk ubuntu cloud image in 'disk.img', you can create a sufficient disk by following the example below.
+Given a disk ubuntu 12.04 cloud image in 'disk.img', you can create a sufficient disk by following the example below.

 '''

-1) create user-data and meta-data files that will be used
+create user-data and meta-data files that will be used

 to modify image on first boot

-$ echo "instance-id: iid-local01\nlocal-hostname: cloudimg" > meta-data
+$ { echo instance-id: iid-local01; echo local-hostname: cloudimg; } > meta-data

-$ echo "#cloud-config\npassword: passw0rd\nchpasswd: { expire: False }\nssh_pwauth: True\
+$ printf "#cloud-config\npassword: passw0rd\nchpasswd: { expire: False }\nssh_pwauth:

-⊶n" > user-data
+→True\n" > user-data

-2a) create a disk to attach with some user-data and meta-data
+create a disk to attach with some user-data and meta-data

 $ genisoimage -output seed.iso -volid cidata -joliet -rock user-data meta-data

-2b) alternatively, create a vfat filesystem with same files
+alternatively, create a vfat filesystem with same files

-$ truncate --size 2M seed.iso
+$ truncate --size 2M seed.img

-$ mkfs.vfat -n cidata seed.iso
+$ mkfs.vfat -n cidata seed.img

-2b) option 1: mount and copy files

-$ sudo mount -t vfat seed.iso /mnt

-$ sudo cp user-data meta-data /mnt

-$ sudo umount /mnt

-2b) option 2: the mtools package provides mcopy, which can access vfat

-filesystems without mounting them

-$ mcopy -oi seed.iso user-data meta-data
+$ mcopy -oi seed.img user-data meta-data ::

-3) create a new qcow image to boot, backed by your original image
+create a new gcow image to boot, backed by your original image

-$ qemu-img create -f qcow2 -b disk.img -F qcow2 boot-disk.img
+$ qemu-img create -f qcow2 -b disk.img boot-disk.img

-4) boot the image and login as 'ubuntu' with password 'passwOrd'
+boot the image and login as 'ubuntu' with password 'passw0rd'

-note, passwOrd was set as password through the user-data above,
+note, passwOrd was set as password through the user-data above.

 there is no password set on these images.

 $ kvm -m 256 \

 -net nic -net user,hostfwd=tcp::2222-:22 \

-'''

-'''

 -drive file=boot-disk.img,if=virtio \

--drive driver=raw,file=seed.iso,if=virtio
+-drive file=seed.iso,if=virtio

 '''

-Note: that the instance-id provided (iid-local@1 above) is what is used to determine if this is "first boot".
+Note: that the instance-id provided (iid-local01 above) is what is used to determine if this is "first boot".
 So if you are making updates to user-data you will also have to change that, or start the disk fresh.